slackapi/java-slack-sdk/docs/content/guides/getting-started-with-bolt.md

 ### What about Spring Boot? {#spring-boot}

-As [Spring Boot](https://spring.io/projects/spring-boot) is one of the most popular web frameworks in the Java world, you may be curious about the possibility to let this Bolt live together with it.
+As [Spring Boot](https://spring.io/projects/spring-boot) is one of the most popular web frameworks in the Java world, you may be curious about the possibility to let this Bolt app live together with it.

-Rest assured about it!
-It's quick and easy to _inject_ Bolt into Spring Boot apps.
+Rest assured, we can _inject_ Bolt into Spring Boot apps.

-All you need to do is add `implementation("com.slack.api:bolt:sdkLatestVersion")` to `dependencies` in `build.gradle` and write a few lines of code.
+Add `implementation("com.slack.api:bolt:sdkLatestVersion")` to `dependencies` in `build.gradle` and write a few lines of code.

 ```java
 @Configuration